 "I feel truly free, only when I am tangled in a song, on the stage, with the audience just a breath away. "

-Rita Hokayem started her opera singing lessons at the Lebanese National Higher Conservatory and with Mrs. Arax Chekijian, a Bel Canto student of legendary Professor Tatevik Sazandarian.
+Rita Hokayem started her opera singing lessons at the Lebanese National Higher Conservatory and with Mrs. Arax Chekidjian, a Bel Canto student of legendary Professor Tatevik Sazandarian.

 Rita's talent has allowed her to perform in places such as Music Hall Beirut, Biel Pavillon Royal, Casino du Liban with entertainment groups, and Beirut Chants.